Catching the wave: Jacksonville Surf Park ‘meant to be’

 The city of Jacksonville zoning for the property is CCG-1, “which we believe allows the park.”

-The city is reviewing the sketch plan review, which is preliminary site plan review that is required for the development.
+The city is reviewing the sketch plan review, which is a preliminary site plan review that is required for the development.
 It must be completed before construction plans are submitted.

-“When we receive some comments, probably in the next month, we’ll see about everything.
+“When we receive comments, probably in the next month, we’ll see about everything.
 But right now, we believe that we’re substantially in compliance with the land use and zoning code,” Davis said.

 The group also will seek a service availability determination from city utility JEA.